 Neither Party will assign or transfer any rights or obligations under this Agreement without the prior written consent of the other Party and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void, except that a Party may assign this Agreement without such consent to its successor in interest by way of merger, acquisition or sale of all or substantially all of its assets.
 The terms of this Agreement shall be binding upon assignees.

-The Receiving Party will not export, directly or indirectly, any U.S. technical data acquired pursuant to this Agreement, or any products utilizing such data, in violation of the United States export laws or regulations.
+The Receiving Party will not export, reexport, or transfer, directly or indirectly, any technical data acquired from the Disclosing Party or any products utilizing such data, in violation of all applicable export laws or regulations including but not limited to Singapore export laws or regulations.

 All notices or reports permitted or required under this Agreement will be in writing and will be delivered by personal delivery, electronic mail, facsimile transmission or by certified or registered mail, return receipt requested, and will be deemed given upon personal delivery, five (5) days after deposit in the mail, or upon acknowledgment of receipt of electronic transmission.
 Notices will be sent to the addresses set forth at the end of this Agreement or such other address as either Party may specify in writing.